The femur, knee and lower leg

-The motor function of the knee is mostly regulated by the muscles of the thigh.
+The motor function of the leg knee is mostly regulated by the muscles of the thigh.

-The quadriceps is a group of four muscles located on the front of the thigh that contract to straighten the knee joint by lifting the patella.
+The quadriceps is a group of four muscles located on the front of the thigh that contracts to straighten the knee joint by lifting the patella.

 These muscles are:

-vastus medialis, vastus lateralis and vastus intermedialis begin at the femoral head.
+The vastus medialis, vastus lateralis and vastus intermedialis originating at the femoral head.

-The ligaments of these muscles extend over the knee and connect to the tibia to encapsulate and stabilise the joint.
+The ligaments of these muscles extend over the knee and connect to the tibia to stabilise the joint.